 It is necessary for the child to learn to eat properly from an early age, because the eating habits that exist during childhood are difficult to change during adolescence and adulthood.

-Many children today, do not eat breakfast, eat a lot of snacks and do not eat fruits and vegetables every day.
+A lot of kids today, don't eat breakfast, eat a lot of snacks and don't eat every day fruit and vegetables.
 Milk has in many cases been replaced by soft drinks, which results in low calcium intake in a large number of children.
 The amounts taken in essential nutrients for the development of the body such as vitamin A, B2, B12, D, E as well as calcium and magnesium, seem to be much smaller in children who systematically do not eat breakfast.
 The best way for the body to receive the necessary vitamins, minerals and trace elements for its development is a proper and planned diet.
 However, the fact that parents and children are busy and foods with low nutritional value do not allow children to receive all the nutrients they need.

 No Comments